maxvfischer/DIY-CNC-machine/README.md

 ![attach_tensioners_to_beams_12](./images/build/frame/attach_tensioners_to_beams_12.jpg)

-#### Attach beams to side plates
+#### Attach bridge beams to side plates

 All three bridge beams were then inserted into the slots on the side plates.
 Make sure that the two beams with the rails are on top of each other, with the rails pointing outwards.
-Also, make sure that you insert them in the correct orientation, so that the rails are lined up (due to the rails being slightly off center).
+Also, make sure that you insert them in the correct orientation, so that the rails are lined up (due to the rails being 3 mm off center).

 ![attach_beams_to_side_plates_1](./images/build/frame/attach_beams_to_side_plates_1.jpg)